North v South: An annual event

 From 1849, the match became virtually an annual fixture and was often contested two or three times in the same season.
 It was played four times in 1878.
 The revival was at Lord's on 16 and 17 July 1849 when the North won by 243 runs after William Clarke and John Wisden dismissed the South for 48 and 67.

 There was a change to the fixture's naming convention between 1866 and 1868 when the River Thames became the dividing line and the teams were called North of the Thames and South of the Thames.
 This effectively restricted the South's catchment to the counties of Hampshire, Kent, Surrey and Sussex.

+The match at Lord's on 27–29 May 1889 had to be abandoned without a ball being bowled, due to bad weather.
+Cricket magazine pointed out that three Lord's fixtures were abandoned during that month.
+Despite the loss of that match, the fixture was played another five times in 1889 at The Oval, Chichester, Old Trafford, Scarborough and Hastings.
 North v South continued annually through to 1897 but was not held in either 1898 or 1899.
 It was revived in September 1900 when two matches were played, both at southern venues.

 United Elevens

 During the 1870s the fixture received competition in the shape of matches between the equivalent professional touring teams, the United North of England Eleven and the United South of England Eleven.
 There were 11 games involving the United sides and then one (the last) in 1880 when the United South played against the official North.
 Other variations featured teams called Gentlemen of the North, Gentlemen of the South, Players of the North and Players of the South who played against each other on several occasions.